sindresorhus/tempy/readme.md

 Type: `Function`

 A function that will be called with a temporary directory path.
-The directory is created and deleted when `Promise` is resolved.
+The directory is created and deleted when `Function` is finished.

+### tempy.disableAutoClean()

+Disable auto cleaning directories

 ### tempy.root